-Chlamydia is a fairly common sexually transmitted infection which is spread by sexual contact.
+Chlamydia is a fairly common sexually transmitted infection spread by sexual contact.
 If left untreated, it can lead to serious medical issues.
-It is important to get tested as soon as possible if you feel that you or your partner may have Chlamydia.
+Getting tested as soon as possible is essential if you feel that you or your partner may have Chlamydia.

-The staff at Mobidoctor can help you get tested and treated for Chlamydia.
+The doctors at Mobidoctor can help you get tested and treated for Chlamydia.

 Chlamydia can be contracted by anyone, regardless of age.
-However, research shows that it is more common in young people, with 70% of the cases that are diagnosed being patients under the age of 25.
+However, research shows that it is more common in young people, with 70% of the diagnosed cases being patients under 25.

-The disease seems to be diagnosed more in women as well, although this may be attributed to the fact that women are more prone to seek medical attention than men.
-A study conducted in 2016 found that out of the 1.4 million young adults who took a Chlamydia test, 30 % were female, as opposed to only 12 % male.
+The disease seems to be diagnosed more in women.
+However, this may be attributed to the fact that women are more prone to seek medical attention than men.
+A study conducted in 2016 found that out of the 1.4 million young adults who took a Chlamydia test, 30 % were female instead of only 12 % male.

 The majority of people who are infected with Chlamydia do not experience any symptoms.
-Therefore, if you think you may have been exposed to Chlamydia, it is very important that you see a doctor to be tested.
-Some people however, will experience symptoms.
+Therefore, if you think you may have been exposed to Chlamydia, you must see a doctor tested.
+Some people, however, will experience symptoms.
 Some symptoms that you may notice if you have contracted the disease may include: